ff-notes/ron-rdt-spec/spec/lww.md

 1. Reduced chunks ops use the same format as raw ops.
 2. The order of fields doesn't matter.
-    For reproducibility, ops should be sorted by *location*.
+    For reproducibility, ops should be sorted by *ref*.

 ### 3.1.
 Examples